Academic Uses of AI for Students

 See also:

-• Track your work: Use the track changes feature in Word or use GoogleDocs to show your changes over time or keep a record of your research process, including notes from sources, brainstorming ideas, and drafts.
+• Track your work: Use GoogleDocs to show your changes over time or keep a record of your research process, including notes from sources, brainstorming ideas, and drafts.

 • Write multiple drafts: Save separate documents of your drafts as you revise and edit for clarity, flow, and proper grammar.